-Sheaf Stitch is a quick, easily worked hand embroidery stitch that is ideal for beginners and children yet it versatile enough to keep advanced embroiderers intrigued.
-This stitch is often underestimated.
+Sheaf Stitch is a quick, easily worked hand embroidery stitch that is ideal for beginners and children yet it is versatile enough to keep advanced embroiderers intrigued.
+We often underestimate this stitch.

 It looks good in a thread that has a firm twist such as cotton perle #5 or Cotton Perle #8 if you like a finer embroidered texture.
 In my samples, I have used Caron Watercolour’s thread which is a variegated thread on a hand-dyed 27cnt Linda fabric.
 One ply of Caron Watercolour thread is about the same weight as a #5 pearl cotton but the twist is not quite so firm.

-Sheaf Stitch can worked in lines to form a border or you can have a huge amount of fun arranging this stitch in some very attractive patterns.
+Sheaf Stitch can be worked in lines to form a border.
+And then again, you can have loads of fun arranging this stitch in some very attractive patterns.
 Since I have an addiction to pattern I always enjoy this stitch!

 Sheaf Stitch is also very effective when you vary the length of each bar or add to the number of the bars.